codecypher/LearnAI/Level-0/swe/peopleware.md

 **Clique Control:** The team phenomenon is something that occurs only at the bottom of the hierarchy.

-## Chapter 24
+## 24 Teamicide Revisited

 - motivational accessories: managment believes these virtues can be improved with posters rather than hard work and managerial talent.

 - extended overtime reduces productivity

-## Chapter 25
+## 25 Competition

 - competition inhibits team jell

 - peer-coaching

 - sports team as a metaphor is a bad idea.

 - Team: the success of the individual is tied to the success of the whole.